Dalkey Quarry: Climbing history

 1990 saw a burst of new extremes including Donie O'Sullivan adding Ripsnorter (E5 6a), Asterisk (E6 6b), and doing Prisoner (E5 6a) without the peg runner to free what the guidebook calls "one of the best routes in the quarry"; Burke added Return of the Jedi (E5 6b).
 The mid-1990s saw the dominance of Ronan Browner in driving standards in the quarry, however, his attempts to introduce bolted climbs led to a showdown at the 1994 IMC AGM and a decision to ban bolts from all traditional Irish crags, of which Dalkey was one.
 In 1994, Browner instead used homemade pegs on his re-named Bitter Aftertaste (E6 6a, previously The Great Escape at F7a), and a year later on Indecent Assault (E7 6c, previously F7b+), the first E7 at the quarry, later considered E8 (one of Ireland's first).
 In 1999, Browner added a second E7 to Dalkey with Slapstick (E7 6c).

 Browner continued to put up extreme new routes in the quarry.
 In 2000, he added a direct finish to Burke's 1994 classic Chomolungma (E6 6b), the Sans O2 Finish (E6 6c), In 2004, he added the classic Alexandria (E6 6b), and in the same year partnered with Hebblethwaite to add Lush (E7 6c), the third E7 in the quarry.
 Other long-standing problems were solved and gaps filled including Block Party (E7 6c) soloed in 2009 by Michael Duffy, and Captain Skyhook (E6 6b) in 2012 by Stephen McGowan.
 In 2020, Conor McGovern added a second E8 with his ascent of Blackberry Nightmare (E8 6c) in the East Valley beside Alexandria.

+Prohibition on climbing

+In August 2025 Dún Laoghaire–Rathdown County Council erected "No climbing" signs and announced that it "has prohibited rock climbing activities at Dalkey Quarry, effective immediately".
+The council also said "This decision has been taken as a precautionary measure pending the completion of a comprehensive safety assessment at the site".

+Liam Feely, CEO of Mountaineering Ireland, said he didn't know what had caused the councils' decision.
+He also said that Mountaineering Ireland is working with the council, that changes in liability legislation reduced owners liability and that he hoped MI would resolve the issue with the council before the end of the month.

+On 2 October 2025 Mountaineering Ireland announced that the ban on climbing had been effectively lifted.